Case Studies

 -

-In addition to improving labor costs by reducing non-productive time spent on manual processes, another financial pain point Xcelrate UDI addresses for hospitals and surgery centers is over and under billing of medical devices and biologics.
+UDI Barcode Scanning In addition to improving labor costs by reducing non-productive time spent on manual processes, another financial pain point Xcelrate UDI addresses for hospitals and surgery centers is over and under billing of medical devices and biologics.

 Prior to implementing our technology, one of our clients relied on manual data entry to capture the supplies used with patient and initiate the billing / reimbursement process.
 We conducted a billing audit with just one screw over the course of one month.
-This audit uncovered that the nurses were documenting the use of screws that were not on contract, were listed in client’s the item master.
+This audit uncovered that the nurses were documenting the use of screwsthat were not on contract, were listed in client’s the item master.

 Although we can assume the correct screws were used during surgery, relying on manual entry often yields inaccuracies that can be costly when added up.
 In this case, the items in red are non-contract screws that were incorrectly documented as being used with patients – identified in red in Exhibit A below.